-- Normally - the leaf nodes in the DNS tree are names of computers, - whereas inner nodes are proper domain names. - However, the DNS does not enforce this and there are many exceptions. - In the DNS, every name that is generated by composing the labels from a node towards the root is called a domain name.
+The DNS does not enforce this and there are many exceptions.
+In the DNS, every name that is generated by composing the labels from a node towards the root is called a domain name.

-- Every node can contain different types of information ("resource records"). - About 80 different record types were defined.
-The most important are: - ♦ A (Address): IP-Number. - ⋄ PTR (Pointer): Name of the computer.
+- Every node can contain different types of information ("resource records"). - About 20 different record types were defined.
+The most important are: - ♦ A (Address): IP-Number. - PTR (Pointer): Name of the computer.